Restuta/ramda-sheep/README.md

 # ramda-sheep
 𝑓(🐏) = 🐑, A set of useful functions built on top of Ramda that are not in the core.

 Function are defined in a readme for now.

+If you are looking for more advanced set of extensions look at [ramda-adjunct](https://github.com/char0n/ramda-adjunct)

 ## get
 `String → {s: a} → a`